LexouDuck/Event-Assembler/README.md

 - Camdar/CT075 and Zahlman, for inspiring a `UNIX`-like design for #incext.
 - LexouDuck, for adding documentation and aliases to many 'Language Raws' commands.

+##### Special Thanks

+- Everyone who has reported bugs and/or given feedback.
+- Everyone who uses this program.

 ------------